A multi-use tool to easily carry reusable shopping bags.

 This admission made Scanlon enthusiastic and motivated to create a solution.
 “I envisioned my product bridging the gap between convenience and eco-conscious living by being used while shopping.”

-Scanlon thereupon turned to Avid Product Development to create a functional, aesthetic design and help bring her idea to market.
+Scanlon thereupon turned to Avid Product Development to create a functional, aesthetic product design and help bring her idea to market.

 The Beginnings of Toolaloo